collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 In some cases the order in which the options and replacements (see next sub-section) are applied to each value can make a significant difference so it's important to note it here:

 1) skipIfExpression (available for v1.5)

 2) filterByRegExp

 3) Replacements (see below)

    a) If value is empty, respect 'default' setting
    b) If value is not empty, use prefix and suffix

-5) Truncate if result is longer than maxLength
+4) Truncate if result is longer than maxLength

 Replacements
 ------------

-While looking at the exporter mapping template you might have noticed that there's a second sheet called 'Replacements' in there.
+A second sheet called **Replacements** exists in the exporter mapping template.
 This can be used to assign replacements to each mapping item.
 The first column references the ID you set in the 2nd column of the mapping item table.
 The second column defines what is to be replaced.
 This again should be a PCRE-compatible regular expression without delimiters.
 The 3rd column defines what value should be inserted for the matched values.
 These conditions are applied to each matching value in the order they've been defined, i.e. if you have multiple replacements for the same mapping item, the incoming value is first passed through the first replacement, the result of this action is then passed in to the second replacement, and so on ...

-.. note:: **For advanced users and PHP programmers**, the values are passed through preg_replace, the 'pattern' being the 2nd column value (plus delimiters) and the 'replacement' being the value from the 3rd column.
+.. note:: **For advanced users and PHP programmers**: the values are passed through preg_replace, the 'pattern' being the 2nd column value (plus delimiters) and the 'replacement' being the value from the 3rd column.
 This allows you to do pretty nifty stuff, for instance rewriting dates:

 Search column:  (\w+) (\d+), (\d+)
 Replace column: $2 $1 $3